-While there are statistics and information about baseball that go back as far as 1871, we chose 1900 as our starting point.
-1900 seems like a good place to start, for a few good reasons.
+While statistics and information about baseball go back as far as 1871, we chose 1900 as our starting point.
+1900 seems like a good place to start for a few good reasons.
 First, with the contraction down to eight teams from 1899’s twelve, the shape of the league looked like it would for roughly the next 60 years.
-Second, this season marks the final time that the National League held on the self-protected title — mainly because of their own stubbornness — as baseball’s only major league.
+Second, this season marks the National League’s final time on the self-protected title — mainly because of their stubbornness — as baseball’s only major league.
 Third, the statistics seem much more reliable and complete, if not perfect.
 Fourth, the length of the seasons and the rules resemble the modern game and make comparisons and analysis clearer.
-Finally, the first year of a new century seems about as clean a place to start as possible.
+Finally, the first year of a new century seems as clean a place to start as possible.

 ERA leader Rube Waddell was one of the most interesting characters in the history of the game, and was recently immortalized on the Podcast “The Dollop with Dave Anthony and Gareth Reynolds“.
 If you want to learn more about Joe McGinnity, I suggest you read “Iron Man McGinnity: A Baseball Biography“

 July 12: Noodles Hahn pitches a no-hitter against the Philadelphia Phillies.
 The Cincinnati Reds win, 4–0.

 |New York Giants||60||78||.435||23.0|

 RBIs: Elmer Flick (PHI), 110

 ERA: Rube Waddell (PIT), 2.37

 WAR: Cy Young (STL), 7.3